GaaraZhu/aws-one-punch/README.md

 Your contributions are always welcome!

 ## License ##
-This work is licensed under [Creative Commons Attribution 4.0 International Licenese](https://creativecommons.org/licenses/by/4.0/).
+This work is licensed under [MIT](https://opensource.org/licenses/MIT).